Bmitch44/Reviews-App-Team_Project/meeting_notes.md

 - Martha is assigned with making server architecture
 - Brady is assigned with automated testing
 - Martha is assigned with CSS styling

+---

+## Oct 26, 2023
+**Recorded by:** Martha Snelgrove
+**Notes submiited on:** Nov 1, 2023
+**SCRUM Master:** Mayesha Jashim
+**Venue:**  Library study room
+**Source:** None
+**Time:**  3-4
+**Attendance:** Snelgrove,Martha, Jashim,Mayesha, Mitchelmore,Brady, Cribb,Cody (**absent** Chaudhary,Vansh)

+## Agenda
+- Establish new code review standards
+- What is a user story and how do we make one?

+## Agenda Items
+- will plan a checklist to implement to approve pull requests
+- team will review class note-11 for next meetingso we can disscuss it further
+- we need to figure out no module named bottle found error.
+It is only popping up on some computers including marker
+- Tomorrow we will have meeting with proffessor to clarify some points on grading
+- how to improve meetinga and SCRUM notes
+- **new procedure** only person who made the request can merge it, others review and approve but do not merge.
+1 approval for meeting notes and documentation attempt for 2 for code additions.
+Using new github actions will help this.
+- isssue #92 Brady's adding new auto testing to our pull requests on github(will run all unnitests automatically and check for PEP8 compliance)
+- Discuss use of tags for issues
+- Discuss Vansh with proffessor tomorrow, did he drop the course?

+## SCRUM Notes
+- Kanban board
+    - Brady being assigned git hub actions task #92 on Kanban board
+    - new issue code review templates for pull/merge requests will assign to Brady
+    - new issue re-establish label system for issues on kanban board
+    - add communication issues to the backlog - assign no one